RyanMcG/manners/README.md

 First some terms vital to the victorian manner's lexicon.

 * etiquette - A sequence of manners
-* manner - One or more predicate, message pairs in a sequential collection
+* manner - One or more coaches or predicate message pairs

 ```clojure
 ;; just one pair